-Owing to the high level of participation and attendance at the sessions of the governing bodies by the members of the Board, to date the company has not established any rules on the number of Boards on which the said directors can sit without prejudice to the fact that the proper functioning of the Board of Directors has been confirmed, both in terms of the number of meetings, which have exceeded those recommended, and in qualitative terms.
+Owing to the high level of participation and attendance at the sessions of the governing bodies by the Members of the Board, to date the company has not established any rules on the number of Boards on which the said Directors can sit.

-26. The Board should meet with the necessary frequency to properly perform its functions, eight times a year at least, in accordance with a calendar and agendas set at the start of the year, to which each director may propose the addition of initially unscheduled items.
+26. The Board should meet with the necessary frequency to properly perform its functions, eight (8) times a year at least, in accordance with a calendar and agendas set at the start of the year, to which each Director may propose the addition of initially unscheduled items.